What you need to know

 It is the policy of DCAMM to have vehicles that create a hazard to the facility or its occupants removed from DCAMM Parking Facilities.
 DCAMM reserves the right to have any vehicle that does not have the proper credentials displayed, and/or cannot be properly identified as an authorized vehicle, removed without warning.
 Such vehicles will be towed under DCAMM supervision and at the owners’ expense.

 All drivers are expected to park in authorized lined parking spaces.
-If there are no available authorized parking spaces, the driver is required to exit the garage and seek other parking.
+If there are no available authorized parking spaces the drive is required to exit the garage and seek other parking.
 Any person who fails to follow designated parking procedures may be issued a Citation by the Massachusetts State Police or DCAMM Security.

-Parking requirements include but are not limited to:
+Unacceptable parking includes but is not limited to: